luisggc/FConcrete/README.rst

                 division = 200
         )

-It also conts with a :doc:`Analysis Class <fconcrete.StructuralConcrete.Analysis>` that can help you to get the best retangular section for your beam.
+It also conts with a `Analysis Class`_ that can help you to get the best retangular section for your beam.
 As you can see on the documentations, by the default all units are in cm, kN or combination of both.

 Features